jaspector

 Residential inspections are done Monday through Friday after 4:00 p.m.; commercial inspections are done Monday through Friday after 5:30 p.m.

-Typical inspection sequence: Project-specific, but city charges inspections separately and requires final approval/certificate of occupancy for utility turn-on
+Typical sequence: Project-specific, but city charges inspections separately and requires final approval/certificate of occupancy for utility turn-on

-Do I need a building permit in New Hope, AL?
+01 Do I need a building permit in New Hope, AL?

 City page organizes permit applications for residential building, commercial building, and miscellaneous permits, and states permits are required for the listed work handled through the city permit office.

-How much does a building permit cost in New Hope, AL?
+02 How much does a building permit cost in New Hope, AL?

+Building permit fees in New Hope, AL are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Inspections are $75 per residential inspection and $75 per commercial inspection; permit fee minimum not separately published on the cited page.
 Fees are calculated as: Permit fee plus required number of inspections; city application packets should be checked for project-specific amounts.
 Plan check fee: Not separately published on the cited page.

-How do I apply for a building permit in New Hope, AL?
+03 How do I apply for a building permit in New Hope, AL?

-1. Identify permit type from the city permit page.
+To apply for a building permit in New Hope, AL, follow these steps: 1.
+Identify permit type from the city permit page.
 2. Download and complete the residential, commercial, or miscellaneous permit application, or use the iWorQ permit portal.
 3. For new residential or commercial buildings, submit the completed application, pay permit fee plus required inspections, and submit plot plan and building plans in duplicate.
 4. For other permit types, submit the miscellaneous permit application and pay permit fee plus any required inspections.
 5. Allow city review, then permit issuance.
 6. Schedule inspections through the Permit Clerk and receive certificate of occupancy where applicable.

-How long does it take to get a building permit in New Hope, AL?
+04 How long does it take to get a building permit in New Hope, AL?

-How do I schedule a building inspection in New Hope, AL?
+05 How do I schedule a building inspection in New Hope, AL?

-Other cities in Madison County
+Other jurisdictions in Madison County.

-View all Madison County jurisdictions →
+All Madison County jurisdictions →